josenaldo/fso2022-bloglist-backend/INIT.md

-# Full Stack JavaScript Project Starter Guide
+# Full Stack JavaScript Project Starter Guide - Backend

 This guide provides a step-by-step process for setting up a full stack JavaScript project using React, Express, MongoDB, and testing tools.
 By